 X-ray machines, typewriters... and beyond!

-In the seven-year period that Jensen was with Bernadotte & Bjørn, the young designer shaped everything from cooking equipment to porcelain dishes, X-Ray machines, typewriters and intercom systems.
+In the seven-year period that Jensen was with Bernadotte & Bjørn, the young designer shaped everything from cooking equipment to porcelain dishes, X-Ray machines, typewriters, and intercom systems.
 His melamine Margrethe Bowl is still in production today.
 Eager to learn more, he moved to the United States where, alongside qualifying as a sailor for the Olympic Games, Jensen continued to work on a bewildering array of products for the likes of General Electric and others.
 In 1958, Jensen returned to Denmark, ready to set up his own company: Jacob Jensen Design.
-The studio is still actively running today under the helm of Jacob's son.
+The studio is still actively running today.
 Soon thereafter, Jensen and Bang & Olufsen crossed paths, and the rest is history, as they say.

 Introducing: Beomaster 5000